 Further one has to recall the case of Lowns v Woods (1996) AustTortsReps ¶81-376.
 In that case Dr Lowns was liable for failing to render assistance when requested even though he had no prior doctor/patient relationship with the patient.
 Critical in that case was that he was approached because the family knew he was a doctor (as with my correspondent).
 Critically, also, Dr Lowns was at work, he was at his surgery ready to see, but not yet seeing patients and there was no impediment to his attending.
 That would not be the same with my correspondent who is clearly not at work and in some cases may be unable to attend.
 Whether that is because he or she has already had one or two cleansing ales or is caring for children or has dinner on the stove or has just come off shift or any number of an infinite number of reasons.

 Another key factor in Dr Lowns’ case was a provision in the then Medical Practice Act that provided it was unsatisfactory professional conduct to fail to render assistance in an emergency.
-There is no equivalent provision in the modern Health Practitioner Regulation National Law.
+This provision has been reproduced in the Health Practitioner Regulation National Law (NSW) (s 139(C)(c)) but it is unique to that state.
+There is no equivalent provision in the Health Practitioner Regulation National Law (Qld).
 On balance I would suggest that finding that there would be a legal duty to provide any assistance would be difficult – even unlikely – but that’s probably what Dr Lowns’ lawyers told him, too.

 The Paramedicine Board’s Code of Conduct (Interim) (June 2018) says (at [2.5]):